PathwayCommons/cytoscape-sbgn-stylesheet/documentation/sbgnviz-data-field-exploration.md

 Cytoscape.js renders the node with different shapes depending on the values in the node JSON.

+## Graph Rendering

+The fields in the graph JSON are used extensively when rendering the graph.
+Please read [sbgnviz-augment-exploration](https://github.com/d2fong/sbgn-renderer/edit/master/documentation/sbgnviz-augment-exploration.md)

 # Thoughts and Observations

 ## Consistency of data fields